PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ## VII.
 Adding steps Identifiers

-Steps identifiers help us track failing steps between different runs thanks to the [nightly](https://nightly.prestashop.com/) algorithm.
+Steps identifiers help track failing steps between different runs thanks to the [nightly](https://nightly.prestashop.com/) algorithm.

-Each step should have its own !
+Each step should have its own!
 You can found more information [here](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/#test-identifier).

-After adding this identifier, each step should look like this :
+After adding this identifier, each step should look like this:

 ```js
 it('should check customer link', async function () {